 The Garfield Park Conservatory is one of the largest and most stunning conservatories in the nation.
 Often referred to as "landscape art under glass," the conservatory occupies approximately two acres inside, where thousands of plant species are on display throughout eight rooms in this magnificent facility.
-Travel through the conservatory and experience the lush flora and tropical temperatures taking you away from the hustle and bustle of Chicago.
+Traveling through the conservatory allows visitors to experience lush flora and tropical temperatures away from the hustle and bustle of Chicago.
 Don’t forget to visit the 12 acres of stunning outdoor gardens during the summer!

 The Palm House is home to graceful palms, interspersed with a variety of other tropical plants, and soar up to a vaulted ceiling.
 Most impressive is the Conservatory’s historic Fern Room with lush ferns, rocky outcroppings and an indoor lagoon that evoke the swampy landscape of prehistoric Chicago.
 The Fern Room is home to the palm-like cycad; one of the oldest species of plants on earth.
 Head to the newest exhibit, Sugar from the Sun, and discover how plants make energy.
 The Show House displays the season’s best rotating floral exhibit.
 For an educational and interactive experience for your kids, head to the Elizabeth Morse Genius Children’s Garden.
 Visit the Aroid House and see Dale Chihuly’s 16 yellow lily pads permanently displayed in the "Persian Pool".
 The Desert House holds one of the region's most varied collections of cacti and succulents.
 Lastly, Horticulture Hall is a great place to sit and relax, marvel at the mosaic Morrocan Fountain, or rent for a corporate event or wedding.